 You have finally decided it's time to turn that spare tire into abs of steel, those pencil arms into overfed swans and your chest into two chiseled peaks of glory.

 Then with some hard work, blood, sweat, and tears, you will emerge a beautiful butterfly.

 Table of Contents

-- What Is A Garage Gym?
+- What Exactly Is A Garage Gym?

-- Garage Home Gym Essentials
+- Garage Home Gym Essentials For An Epic Setup

 - The Benefits of Building a Home Gym

 - How to Build a Garage Gym on a Budget?